PhasicFlow/phasicFlow/src/PostprocessData/readme.md

   - [8.3.
 Implementation Notes](#83-implementation-notes)
 - [9.
 Mathematical Formulations](#9-mathematical-formulations)
 - [10.
 A complete dictionary file (postprocessDataDict)](#10-a-complete-dictionary-file-postprocessdatadict)

+## 1. Overview

+Postprocessing in phasicFlow allows you to:

+- Extract information about particles in specific regions of the domain
+- Calculate statistical properties such as averages and sums of particle attributes
+- Track specific particles throughout the simulation
+- Apply different weighing methods when calculating statistics
+- Perform postprocessing at specific time intervals

 ## 2. Setting Up Postprocessing